Secure server - SFTP with SSH lock down procedures¶

 If you do receive that message, the next thing is to test SFTP access.
 For ease of testing, you can use a graphical FTP application that supports SFTP such as Filezilla.
 In such cases, your fields will look something like this:

 - Host: sftp://hostname_or_IP_of_the_server

 - Password: (the password of the SFTP user)

-- Port: (You shouldn't need to enter one, provided you are using SSH and SFTP on the default port 22)
+- Port: (You should not need to enter one, if you use SSH and SFTP on the default port 22)

-Once filled in, you can click the "Quickconnect" (Filezilla) button and you should be connected to the
+Once filled in, you can click the "Quickconnect" (Filezilla) button and you will connect to the

 ../html directory of the appropriate site.
-Then double-click on the "html" directory to put yourself inside it and try to drop a file into the directory.
-If you are successful, then you are good.
+Double-click on the "html" directory to put yourself inside it and try to drop a file into the directory.
+If you are successful, everything is working correctly.

-You can obviously do all of this from the command line on a machine that has SSH installed (most Linux installations).
-Here's a very brief overview of the command line method for connection and a few options:
+You can do all of this from the command line on a machine that has SSH installed (most Linux installations).
+Here is a brief overview of the command line method for connection and a few options: